seung-lab/MaterializationEngine/docs/intro.rst

     $ docker-compose build
     $ docker-compose up -d

-Once the docker images are running the following services will will be running:
+Once the docker images are running the following services will be available:

 DB
     A PostgreSQL database with PostGIS extension installed.
 The